SamHulme1/Art-By-Jamie/README.md

     - The navigation elements work on the site
 2. Does the feedback on the site work?
     - The user feedback on the site works well
+3. All external links open in a new tab
+    - All external links opened in another tab

 ---
 ### Browser testing